VijayKrishnaIT/JavaScript_declarations/ReadMe.md

 5. variable hoisting raised ------------5) we can overcome variable hoisting

-   6. var keyword is the global scope 6) let keyword is the block scoped member member
+6. var keyword is the global scope---6. let keyword is the block scoped member member

 \*/